russellgoldman/CP317-Beer-Finder/README.md

 * Django has a templating system called Jinga which allows for the dynamic conditional rendering of HTML files
 * All CSS and JS files are contained in a special folder named *static* where they can be referenced within the HTML file
 * Django is responsible for hosting the web application, accessing and modifying our PostgreSQL database, and handling API GET and POST requests from the front-end client to access/modify data in the back-end
-* JS is responsible for further manipulation of the HTML Document Object Model (DOM) that cannot be handed by Jinja
+* JS is responsible for further manipulation of the HTML Document Object Model (DOM) that cannot be handed by DTL
 * CSS and Bootstrap are used for styling

 ## Installation: